lonycell/grafana.v7/docs/sources/auth/auth-proxy.md

 }
 ```

-## Making Apache’s auth work together with Grafana’s AuthProxy
+## Making Apache’s auth work together with ThingSPIN’s AuthProxy

 I’ll demonstrate how to use Apache for authenticating users.
 In this example we use BasicAuth with Apache’s text file based authentication handler, i.e. htpasswd files.
 However, any available Apache authentication capabilities could be used.

 ### Apache BasicAuth

-In this example we use Apache as a reverse proxy in front of Grafana.
-Apache handles the Authentication of users before forwarding requests to the Grafana backend service.
+In this example we use Apache as a reverse proxy in front of ThingSPIN.
+Apache handles the Authentication of users before forwarding requests to the ThingSPIN backend service.

 #### Apache configuration